qinche106/cb-convlstm-eyetracking/README.md

+💥💥💥 Loading 3ET dataset is now available with the Tonic event datasets loader [Jump to dataloader](#tonic-dataloader)

 If you find this repo helpful, please cite our paper.
 This is the archived version and the BioCAS proceeding version will follow.
 ```
 @article{chen20233et,